El-Mansur/News_Portal/README.md

 # News Portal — Neшs
 ###### Project Description

 Neшs Portal is an online communication medium for internet users which are read all over the country.
-And that is how our project is going to prevent such a problem as a poor number of honest and non-corrupted news portals in Kazakhstan.
+And that is how our project is going to prevent such a problem as a poor number of honest and non-corrupt news portals in Kazakhstan.
 #
 ###### Project Scope